Tomas-Kaiser/typescript_tutorial/README.md

 ```

 ### The Never Type
-Never type represents the value which never occur.
-Example:
+The never type represents values that never occur.
+We often use them to annotate functions that never return or always throw an error.

 ```Typescript
 function reject(message: string): never { // We annotate it with never as this func will never return